pcaparser/pcaparser/README.md

 # pcaparser
 This project is used for personal purpose.<br/>
-The Jar file was used to parse certain format pcap file captured by tcpdump.
+The Jar file is used to parse certain format pcap file captured by tcpdump.